 This is why bonds issued with investment grade bond ratings often have greater upside than high yield bonds, as they are not subject to the price ceiling created by high yield bond call schedules.

-Identify bonds with compelling relative value
+Identify the best corporate bonds with compelling relative value

 The bedrock of our investment analysis is identifying companies with strong financials and whose bonds represent a compelling value relative to other bonds.
 In our view, 'value' is represented by the credit spread, YTM, and price of a bond compared to the bond issuer's financial strength, the bond's maturity date, and the bond's interest rate risk.